 Programmatic advertising platforms solve a problem for both publishers and advertisers.
 For publishers, they help maximize advertising revenues by auctioning ad space to millions of advertisers worldwide.
 For advertisers, they expand reach and leverage data for precise targeting of audiences.

-When done well, this means more profit for both groups, and who doesn’t like that?
+When done well, it means more profit for both groups, and who doesn’t like that?

-Programmatic ad platforms provide a real-time marketplace for buying and selling ad space.
+Programmatic advertising platforms provide a real-time marketplace for buying and selling ad space.
 They link the millions of publishers to the marketers looking to place strategic ads across the internet.

 All of this happens in the blink of an eye:

 2. The website communicates with an ad exchange or supply-side platform (SSP) to offer the ad space.

 3. The SSP provides information about the user (e.g. location, device type, browsing habits) to demand-side platforms (DSPs) on behalf of the advertisers.

 4. Advertisers place bids on the available ad space through the DSP.
 The bidding process uses user data and targeting parameters to determine the most relevant and valuable placement.

 5. The ad exchange or SSP selects the highest bidder and displays the winning ad to the user.